r3muxd/MonoGame/Documentation/tutorials/Audio_SoundEffectDev.md

 [Sounds Overview](Audio_XNA.md)

-Provides a high-level overview about the capabilities of the Audio API in XNA Game Studio in addition to general audio terminology.
+Provides a high-level overview about the capabilities of the Audio API in MonoGame in addition to general audio terminology.

 [Playing a Sound](Audio_HowTo_PlayASound.md)